 General.
-The Compensation Committee, consisting of Thomas J. Brosig and Sigmund Weiss, was established in March 1994.
-Prior to the establishment of the Compensation Committee, the Board of Directors administered the Company's executive compensation programs, monitored corporate performance and its relationship to compensation of executive officers, and made appropriate decisions concerning matters of executive compensation.
+The Compensation Committee consists of Thomas J. Brosig and Sigmund Weiss.
 The Company's compensation policies have evolved over the years since the Company's initial public stock offering in December 1989.
 At the time of the public offering and periodically since then, the compensation levels of the Company's executive officers were reviewed and compared to officers of other publicly held apparel companies.
-The Stock Option Plan is considered an integral part of the Company's incentive compensation.
-The Stock Option Plan is administered by the Option Committee, which is composed of Willem van Bokhorst and George J. Winchell.
+The Company adopted the 1989 Plan in 1989 and increased the number of shares subject to the 1989 Plan in January 1992 and June 1994.
+In 1997, the Company adopted the 1997 Plan.
+The 1989 Plan and 1997 Plan are administered by the Option Committee, which is composed of Willem van Bokhorst and George J. Winchell.

 One of the Company's strengths is a strong management team.
 The compensation program is designed to enable the Company to attract, retain and reward capable employees who contribute to the Company's success.
 Equity participation and a strong alignment to stockholders' interests are key elements of the Company's compensation philosophy.
 The Company's executive compensation policies are intended to (i) attract and retain the most highly qualified managerial and executive talent; (ii) afford appropriate incentives to produce superior performance; (iii) emphasize sustained performance by aligning rewards with stockholder interests; (iv) motivate executives and employees to achieve the Company's annual and long-term business goals; and (v) reward executives for superior individual contributions to the Company.
-To implement these policies, the Board designed an executive compensation program consisting, in general, of base salary, performance-based incentive compensation and stock options.
+To implement these policies, the Board designed an executive compensation program consisting, in general, of base salary, annual bonus plan and stock options.

 Base Salary.
 Base salaries reflect individual responsibilities, experience, leadership and contribution to the success of the Company.
-Prior to the fiscal year ended January 31, 1995 ('fiscal 1995'), annual salary adjustments had previously been determined by evaluating the performance of the executive and any increased responsibilities assumed by the executive, the performance of the Company and the competitive marketplace.
-During fiscal 1995, however, the Company reduced the salaries of its mid-level and senior executives in connection with a review of operating expenses in light of the difficult business climate faced by the Company.
-In the fiscal year ended January 31, 1996 ('fiscal 1996'), the Company generally maintained salaries at fiscal 1995 levels except for a limited number of increases based on individual merit or a significant increase in responsibility.
+Annual salary adjustments are generally determined by evaluating the performance of the executive and any increased responsibilities assumed by the executive, the performance of the Company and the competitive marketplace.
+As a result of the Company's focus on controlling expenses during a challenging business environment, in the fiscal years ended January 31, 1996 ('fiscal 1996') and January 31, 1997 ('fiscal 1997'), the Company generally maintained salaries at prior year levels except for a limited number of increases based on individual merit or a significant increase in responsibility.
+During the fiscal year ended January 31, 1998 ('fiscal 1998'), based on the Company's continued profitable operations, the Company began to grant salary increases based on performance and the competitive marketplace to executives who had received minimal or no increases for two to three years.